- 21 Mar 2023

-- Interest paid into account checkbox is selected.
+- The Interest paid into account checkbox is selected.

-- At least one Rate Source of type "Withholding Tax" is defined under Administration > Rates (for more information, see Customizing Index Interest Rates & Tax Rates).
+- At least one withholding tax rate source is defined under Administration > Rates.
+For more information, see Customizing Index Interest Rates & Tax Rates.

-- Interest calculation method with positive interest rate is selected.
+- The interest calculation method with positive interest rate is selected.

 Once the withholding taxes option is enabled, the actual applicable tax will have to be specified at account opening.
 For more information, see Creating a Deposit Account.

 After interest is applied on the account, Mambu will post a withholding tax transaction on the account, that will subtract the tax percentage of the applied interest from the account balance.

 This option can be disabled even if there are accounts opened in the product.
 If taxes are disabled, new accounts won't have applicable taxes, but the old accounts will retain them.

 If the product has accounting enabled, then a "Taxes Payable" liability GL account has to be linked and will be used for booking the amount of taxes withheld and for the government.

 The tax percent, source name, and amount are available as placeholders in your contracts, receipts, and templates.